eaobservatory/hedwig/doc/maint/overview.rst

 This package includes:

 :mod:`hedwig.web.app`
-    Defines a function `create_web_app` which constructs and returns a Flask application object.
+    Defines a function :func:`~hedwig.web.app.create_web_app`
+    which constructs and returns a Flask application object.
     This is used by the WSGI script to create the `application` object, and by `hedwigctl` when running a test web server.